| __/__/__/__/__/__/__/__/__/__/__/__/__/__/ WLS Center.com E-NewsletterA FREE publication by

 then tend to regain 10 or 15 pounds over the next 3 years until

+they stabilize.
 With the lap band, the weight loss was gradual over the 3-year

 study.
 Patients averaged 27.2% loss of their excess weight at 6